-The Autumn TEACH Symposium will offer all new free, online workshops on how to prepare for the return to in person teaching.
-What experiences or lessons learned from online teaching might we take back with us?
-What strategies will help students and instructors reacclimate to learning in real life?
+The December TEACH Symposium offers free, online workshops for any member of the Stanford community to help you prepare for Winter Quarter.
+What experiences or lessons learned from the return to in-person teaching this past Autumn should we take with us into Winter?
 How might courses incorporate hybrid elements to support learning goals, promote inclusivity, or prepare for the next disruption?
+How can we better advance the goals of diversity, equity, and inclusion in our learning communities?
 How can we continue to build on the TEACH values framework?

-Don't want to wait until August?
+Don't want to wait?
 Check out the Media Library (SU login required) for recordings and materials from past symposia.

 1.Symposium Sessions.
 Read about the sessions and find the ones that interest you.